-Objectives / Topics Covered Splitting your site into separate files Iframes and embedding Combining CSS selectors Special CSS selectors Reading documentation Avoiding repeated code Visibility Positioning Image manipulation Animation Interaction CSS Frameworks Assignments / Labs Example exercises: Use iframes to embed a video into your web page Use iframes to embed a previous exercise into your web page Use divs and spans to style groups of HTML elements Add CSS styling to elements that the user clicks on Add CSS styling to elements that the user hovers over Use CSS to add a black-and-white filter to a group of images Use CSS animations to make your site slowly fade in over time
+Combining CSS selectors Special CSS selectors Reading documentation Avoiding repeated code Visibility Positioning Image manipulation Animation Interaction CSS Frameworks Assignments / Labs Example exercises: Use iframes to embed a video into your web page Use iframes to embed a previous exercise into your web page Use divs and spans to style groups of HTML elements Add CSS styling to elements that the user clicks on Add CSS styling to elements that the user hovers over Use CSS to add a black and white filter to a group of images Use CSS animations to make your site slowly fade in over time

-Unit 4: Project - Create Your Homepage (2 weeks / 10 hours)
+Unit 6: Project - Create Your Homepage (1 week / 3 hours)

 Students build their own websites about themselves.
-This site will be accessible on their own custom domain and will be continually improved by the students as they continue on in the course.
+This site will be accessible on their own custom domain and will be continually improved by the student as they continue on in the course.
 It will serve as a running portfolio of each creative project they create in the course.

-Objectives / Topics Covered Software Development Life Cycle Combination of the concepts learned thus far Allow students to think creatively about applications of the concepts they have learned Designing a web page from scratch Assignments / Labs Students will build their own websites about themselves.
-This site will be accessible on their own custom URL on the CodeHS site and can be continually improved by the student as they continue on in the course.
+Objectives / Topics Covered Combination of the concepts learned thus far Allow students to think creatively about applications of the concepts they have learned Designing a web page from scratch Assignments / Labs Students will build their own website about themselves.
+This site will be accessible on their own custom url on the CodeHS site, and will be continually improved by the student as they continue on in the course.
 It will serve as a running portfolio of each creative project they create in the course.

-Unit 5: Introduction to JavaScript in HTML (3 weeks / 15 hours)
+Unit 7: Introduction to JavaScript in HTML (3 weeks / 15 hours)